Hebrews Chapter 13

 16. Yet don’t overlook the doing of good and fellowship, for God is well-pleased with such sacrifices.

 17. Be persuaded6“Be persuaded” is one word in Greek, typically translated “obey” in this verse.
 It occurs over 50 times in the New Testament and is almost always translated persuade/convince/trust, etc., which is also the word’s primary definition.
 (It’s also the root of the Greek word translated “faith”.)
 Thus, “be persuaded” is literal, while the traditional translation of “obey” is interpretive.
 Further, “obey” cannot be the intended sense here; see Matthew 20:25-26, and notice the future tense with imperative force in verse 26.
 Further, it’s in the passive voice here, meaning something is being done to the subject (“be persuaded), and not the subject doing something (“obey”). by the men leading you and yield7“yield” this Greek word properly refers to yielding of combatants.
 A modern analogy might be when a modern wrestler “yields” the fight to his opponent, granting the opponent victory.
-This word is only used in this verse, and nowhere else in the New Testament. to them (for they keep watch for the sake of your souls as if they will be giving an account) so that they might do this with joy and not internal groaning, for that would be unprofitable for you.
+This word is only used in this verse, and nowhere else in the New Testament. to them (for they keep watch for the sake of your souls since they will be giving an account) so that they might do this with joy and not internal groaning, for that would be unprofitable for you.

 18. Pray for us; for we’re persuaded that we have a good conscience, desiring to conduct ourselves nobly in all things.